OXID-eSales/oxideshop-user-documentation/installation/neu-installation/server-und-systemvoraussetzungen.rst

-﻿Server und Systemvoraussetzungen
+﻿Server und system requirements
 ================================

-Der OXID eShop kann auf verschiedenen Server-Systemen betrieben werden.
-Die Wahl eines passenden Hosting-Paketes hängt beispielsweise von der Anzahl der Artikel, der erwarteten Besucher im Shop und von der Anzahl der Bestellungen ab.
-Genügt für einen kleinen Shop mit einigen hundert Artikeln, wenigen Besuchern im Monat und einem überschaubaren Bestellvolumen ein Shared Hosting-System, sollte für größere Shops ein Managed Server-System gewählt werden.
-Bei steigender Last ist der Betrieb einer Serverfarm mit Loadbalancing und einem Datenbankcluster in Betracht zu ziehen.
-Beratung und Unterstützung bei der Auswahl des geeigneten Systems finden Sie bei unseren `OXID Partnern (Hosting) <https://www.oxid-esales.com/oxid-welt/partner/partner-finden/>`_.
-Diese stellen speziell auf den OXID eShop zugeschnittene Lösungen bereit.
+OXID eShop can run on different server systems.
+The choice of a suitable hosting package depends, for example, on the number of products, the expected number of visitors in the shop, and the number of orders.
+While a shared hosting system is sufficient for a small shop with a few hundred products, a few visitors per month and a manageable order volume, a managed server system should be selected for larger shops.
+As the load increases, you should consider using a server farm with load balancing and a database cluster.
+Please contact our `OXID Hosting Partners <https://www.oxid-esales.com/oxid-welt/partner/partner-finden/>`_ for advice and support in selecting the right system.
+They provide solutions specifically tailored to OXID eShop.

-Für den Betrieb des OXID eShop Version 6 müssen die unten stehenden Systemvoraussetzungen erfüllt sein.
-Es gibt einige Änderungen gegenüber den Systemvoraussetzungen für die Shopversionen 4 und 5.
-Dazu gehören die unterstützten Versionen für den Webserver Apache, für die MySQL-Datenbank und für die serverseitige Script- und Programmiersprache PHP.
+The following system requirements must be met to operate OXID eShop version 6.
+There are some changes compared to the system requirements for shop versions 4 and 5, including the supported versions for the Apache web server, MySQL database and the server-side PHP scripting and programming language.

-Webserver
+Web server
 ---------

-* Apache Versionen 2.2 und 2.4 (auf Linux)
+* Apache version 2.2 and 2.4 (on Linux)
-* 500 MB freier Webspace für die Community und die Professional Edition
+* 500 MB of free webspace for Community and Professional Edition
-* 750 MB freier Webspace für die Enterprise Edition
+* 750 MB of free webspace for Enterprise Edition
-* Installierte Erweiterung *mod_rewrite*
+* Installed *mod_rewrite* extension

-Bitte beachten Sie, dass trotz installierter Erweiterung *mod_rewrite* bei der Prüfung der Systemgesundheit die Voraussetzungen nicht erfüllt sein können.
-Ein Grund dafür ist oft die Einstellung für *AllowOverride* in der Apache-Konfiguration des vHosts.
-Diese wurde mit Apache 2.3.9 auf *AllowOverride None* geändert.
+Please note that even with the *mod_rewrite* extension installed, the system health check may not meet the requirements.
+Often, one of the reasons for this is the setting for *AllowOverride* in the Apache vhost configuration.
+This was changed to *AllowOverride None* with Apache 2.3.9.

-Der Zend Guard Loader wird nicht länger benötigt, da der OXID eShop 6 unverschlüsselt ist.
+Zend Guard Loader is no longer needed because OXID eShop 6 is not encrypted.

 MySQL
 -----

-* MySQL 5.5 und 5.7
+* MySQL 5.5 and 5.7

-Der Datenbankbenutzer benötigt ausreichende Berechtigung, um während der Installation eine Datenbank erstellen zu können, sofern diese nicht bereits existiert.
-Die Berechtigung muss auch das Erstellen von Views erlauben.
+The database user needs sufficient permission to create a database during the installation if it doesn’t already exist.
+The user also needs permission to create views.

-Das Transaction Isolation Level muss serverseitig beim Standardwert *REPEATABLE READ* der InnoDB Storage Engine belassen werden.
+The transaction isolation level must be left with the default value *REPEATABLE READ* for the InnoDB Storage Engine.

 PHP
 ---

-* PHP Versionen 7.0 und 7.1
+* PHP version 7.0 and 7.1
-* Empfohlen wird ein *memory_limit* von 60 MB, mindestens aber 32 MB
+* Recommended *memory_limit* is 60 MB, but it should be no less than 32 MB
-* Die PHP-Einstellung *session.auto_start* in der Datei :file:`php.ini` sollte dektiviert sein (OFF)
+* PHP setting *session.auto_start* in :file:`php.ini` should be disabled (OFF)
-* Datei-Uploads sollten in PHP aktiviert sein
+* File uploads should be enabled in PHP
-* Aktiviertes *allow_url_fopen* und *fsockopen* auf Port 80
+* Enabled *allow_url_fopen* and *fsockopen* on port 80
-* Apache-Servervariablen *REQUEST_URI* oder *SCRIPT_URI* müssen vorhanden sein
+* Apache server variables *REQUEST_URI* or *SCRIPT_URI* must be available
-* *ini_set* erlaubt
+* *ini_set* allowed

-PHP-Erweiterungen, die installiert sein müssen:
+PHP extensions that need to be installed:

-* *GD LIB* Version 2.x
+* *GD LIB* version 2.x
 * *PDO_MySQL*
 * *BC Math*
 * *JSON*